mlua-rs/rlua/README.md

 In summary, here is a list of `rlua` behaviors that should be considered a bug.
 If you encounter them, a bug report would be very welcome:

+  * If you can cause UB at all with `rlua` without typing the word "unsafe", this is absolutely 100% a bug.
+This does not include loading the "debug" library, which requires typing "unsafe".
+If you load the debug library, every guarantee goes out the window.
   * If your code panics / aborts with a message that contains the string "rlua internal error", this is a bug.
   * The above is true even for the internal panic about running out of stack